 Sizzling Pink Fringe Flower - Clusters of rich, pink, fringed flowers bloom repeatedly throughout the year.
 The showy new deep burgundy foliage matures to a lovely bronze-green, maintaining a purple tinge as it as it ages, creating a colorful year-round accent to the landscape.
 Works well for containers, borders, and foundation plantings, as a single specimen or in groupings.

 The variety shown is a Brown Turkey Fig but other varieties available.
 This one is an attractive deciduous tree with an intriguing winter silhouette.
 Produces very tasty, brownish purple fruit in late spring and again in late summer.
-Highly adaptable, and often root hardy and prolific in zones 5 and 6 if planted in a sheltered location.
+Highly adaptable, and often root hardy.
 A beautiful specimen for garden or landscape, requiring only light annual pruning.

 9. Dwarf Olive Tree